A business loan is an amount of money a lender such as a bank or alternative funding provider offers a business.

 Long term vs. short term business loan

-You’ll also need to make a decision about your loan for business term, which is the length of time that you have the loan for.
+You’ll also need to make a decision about your loan for business term, which is the length of time that you have keep up repayments for.
 This is likely to depend on what you need the small business loan for, and how quickly you think you’ll be able to repay it.
 Different lenders have different minimum and maximum loan terms, and the term you’re offered may depend on your circumstances.
 Gone are the days when you had to have business banking to get a loan from that bank.

 Credit cards are useful for short term borrowing but this is not a total fix as the interest rate will be high.
 Personal loans are an option if you are a sole trader and do not operate under limited company status.
 Peer to peer has long been around for companies to gain finance, with companies ties like funding circle this is an option worth checking out.